csicks/EMAF/README.md

   url       = {https://doi.org/10.1021/acs.jcim.1c00745},
   }
   ```
 - In codes of this version, there are some problems like odd-size FFT and integer overflow for big dataset.
-To keep the initial version of codes which comes out with the paper, this repo will not be updated anymore.
-Please refer to [new github repo](https://github.com/csicks/EM2) for corrections and updates.
+To keep the initial version of codes which comes out with the paper, this version will not be updated anymore.
+Please checkout the main branch for corrections and updates.